Ramneek82810/Artificial-Intelligence-Models/README.md

 ### 3. Fine-tuning NLP with Hugging Face Transformers ✍️🤗

--Description: Harness the power of Hugging Face transformers in this NLP-focused project. 📝 Fine-tune pre-trained models for tasks like sentiment analysis, text classification, and question answering. 📚
+- Description: Harness the power of Hugging Face transformers in this NLP-focused project. 📝 Fine-tune pre-trained models for tasks like sentiment analysis, text classification, and question answering. 📚

 -Key Techniques: Transfer learning, BERT, GPT, transformer architecture. 🛠️📖